imroc/cert-manager-webhook-dnspod/README.md

 ### Issue Certificate

-You can issue the certificate by creating `Certificate` that referring the dnspod `ClusterIssuer`:
+You can issue the certificate by creating `Certificate` that referring the dnspod `ClusterIssuer` or `Issuer`:

 ```yaml
 apiVersion: cert-manager.io/v1